 On Memorial Day weekend of 2007, our nightmare began.
 Seemingly overnight, one tonsil grew to the size of a golf ball.
-After a multitude of tests, and on her 11th birthday, she was diagnosed with Burkitt's Lymphoma, a rare and aggressive childhood cancer.
-By the time it was found the cancer had already spread throughout her body.
-She was admitted to Schneider Children's Hospital and over the next 4 months she endured surgeries, chemo, endless tests and medications which caused a host of side effects from all the medications she was given.
-Her body was so swollen and riddled with puncture wounds from lumbar tests and central lines.
-Katie bravely endured this ordeal.
+After a multitude of tests, and on her 11th birthday, Katie was diagnosed with Burkitt's Lymphoma, a rare and aggressive childhood cancer.
+By the time it was found, the cancer had already spread throughout her body.
+Our little angel was admitted to Schneider Children's Hospital and over the next four months she endured surgeries, chemotherapy, endless tests, and a host of side effects from all the medications she was given.
+Her body was swollen and riddled with puncture wounds from lumbar tests and central lines.
+Katie so bravely endured this ordeal.
 You would never have known how sick she was when she was singing songs to cheer up the other patients and joking with the doctors and nurses.
 We were never more proud of her.